uribench/censor/README.md

 $ gpg2 --batch --passphrase=$BLACKLIST_PASSWORD -d blacklist.txt.gpg > blacklist.txt
 ```

+### Notes on Encrypted Blacklist File and Encryption/Decryption Passphrase

-Note: If you decide to use the encrypted blacklist and would like to avoid uploading its plain text version to a public repository, then remember to add its name to the `.gitignore` file.
+If you decide to use the encrypted blacklist and would like to avoid uploading its plain text version to a public repository, then remember to add its name to the local `.gitignore` file.
 For example, the line `*blacklist.txt` ignores all plain text blacklists with filenames ending with "\*blacklist.txt", such as "test-balcklist.txt.

+When the local encryption/decryption passphrase in `BLACKLIST_PASSWORD` environment variable is defined in a local configuration file, then remember to add it to the git ignore list.
+For instance, when using an environment switcher for the shell, such as [direnv][2], then the passphrase will typically be defined in the local `.envrc` and ignored globally in `~/.gitignore_global`.

+Typically, CI servers provide a way to define environment variables.
+This is used here to store secretly the encryption/decryption passphrase on Travis-CI.

 ## Static Analysis

-Static Analysis is done using [ShellCheck][1].
+Static Analysis is done using [ShellCheck][3].
 It is done locally and is also part of the CI (performed by Travis-CI that already it pre-installed).

 ## Testing